jeremyjh/dialyxir/README.md

 > **Note:** if your `apps` list is incomplete or inconsistent, you won't get a
 > direct error for that – you may just see confusing warnings in your
 > `warning_apps` because Dialyzer inferred "broken" behaviour for the missing
 > modules.
-Keep this in mind when debugging surprising incremental warnings.
+Keep this in mind when debugging surprising incremental warnings, particularly `unknown_function`

 **Configuration options:**